Do I need an appliance or device to change my bite if I have TMJ?

 Do I need Botox for my TMJ?

-Basically, “cut it up or cook it to death” for a few weeks to give your jaw time to heal…
+Basically: “cut it up or cook it to death” for a few weeks to allow your jaw muscles time to heal.

-The extent to which foods may be cut, chopped, or pureed varies with your discomfort or pain and jaw opening.
+The extent to which foods may be cut, chopped, or pureed varies with the extent of the patient’s discomfort or pain and jaw opening.
 The guidelines provided are intended to help patients select healthful and preferred foods and enjoy eating.
-Overall principles include the following: cut all foods well, select moist foods or use gravies or sauces to moisten foods to a comfortable consistency, peel fruits (except berries) and vegetables, chop whole foods to consistencies that can be comfortably tolerated, limit jaw opening to what is comfortable, take small bites of food, and chew slowly.
+Overall principles include the following: cut all foods well, select moist foods or use gravies or sauces to moisten foods to a comfortable consistency, peel fruits (with the exception of berries) and vegetables that have skin, chop whole foods to consistencies that can be comfortably tolerated, limit jaw opening to the extent that is comfortable, take small bites of food, and chew slowly.
+Adapted from: https://doi.org/10.1016/j.adaj.2016.04.016

 Fruits